memoryfile/rockpaperscissors/README.md

 # Rock Paper Scissors
-A Javascript practice project from The Odin Project
+A JavaScript practice project from The Odin Project